steverusso/shum.fyi/website/content/events/carnegie-mellon-study-shows-privacy-by-default-matters/index.md

 > the form of shielded addresses, the use patterns of individuals within the
 > shielded pool can go lengths to decreasing the anonymity of Zcash.

 The study is only 24 pages long and well worth a read.
+It was indirectly supported less than a month later when [Chainalysis added "investigation and compliance" support for Zcash](/e/chainalysis-support-dash-zcash/).